lkwq007/stablediffusion-infinity/readme.md

 - By design, the canvas is infinite.
 However, the canvas size is **finite** in practice.
 Your RAM and browser limit the canvas size.
 The canvas might crash or behave strangely when zoomed out by a certain scale.
 - The canvas requires internet: You can deploy and serve PyScript, Pyodide, and other JS/CSS assets with a local HTTP server and modify `index.html` accordingly.
 - Photometric correction might not work (`taichi` does not support the multithreading environment).
 A dirty hack (quite unreliable) is implemented to move related computation inside a subprocess.
+- Stable Diffusion inpainting model is much slower when selection size is larger than 512x512

 ## Credit